Digital Onboarding KYC: Drop-Offs & Compliance

 Industry benchmarks place the average drop-off rate between 40 and 68% for non-optimised journeys.
 An optimised journey with guided capture, real-time verification and progressive collection typically achieves 30-45% drop-off.
 The best performers in the market fall below 30% through continuous data-driven optimisation.

-Biometric verification is not explicitly mandated by the MLRs, but it constitutes the most reliable method for confirming that the document holder is the person presenting themselves remotely.
-GPG45 integrates it as a core component for higher confidence levels.
+Biometric verification is not explicitly mandated by FINTRAC, but it constitutes the most reliable method for confirming that the document holder is the person presenting themselves remotely.
 In practice, firms that do not include biometric verification face significantly higher identity fraud risk.
+Note that collecting biometric data in Canada requires meaningful consent under PIPEDA and may require a privacy impact assessment under Quebec's Loi 25.

 How do you reconcile progressive collection with the obligation to identify before establishing a business relationship?

-What role will the European Digital Identity Wallet play in UK onboarding?
+What role will digital identity wallets play in Canadian onboarding?

 Toward Frictionless Compliant Onboarding